Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 What Types of Clients Does Destination Wealth Management Accept?

 Individuals, pension plans, trusts, estates, profit-sharing plans, corporations, businesses and charitable organizations make up Destination Wealth Management’s client base.
-When it comes to individuals, the firm serves both those with and without a high net worth.
+Among individual clients, the firm serves both high-net-worth and non-high-net-worth individuals.
 However, high-net-worth individuals account for the vast majority of the firm’s total assets under management.

 Destination Wealth Management Minimum Account Sizes